 Molly Cobb gained her PhD in 2016 from the University of Liverpool, UK, where she has taught on Science Fiction and nineteenth through early twenty-first century American Literature.
 Her research focuses on representations of psychology and identity in science fiction and in mid-twentieth century American fiction more generally.
 Her book on psychology and identity in the works of Alfred Bester is forthcoming with Routledge in 2022.
 She is currently an Affiliate Member of the Olaf Stapledon Centre for Speculative Futures.

-Kerry Dodd is a PhD researcher at Lancaster University, UK and Reviews Editor for Fantastika Journal.
-His thesis, entitled “The Archaeological Weird: Excavating the Non-human,” examines the intersection between archaeology and Weird fiction.
-Utilising a post-structural materialist framework, his thesis focuses on how archaeological framings can offer a re-conceptualisation of object-orientated ontology through the Weird.
-Kerry also works more widely in the fields of: Science Fiction (particularly Cosmic Horror and Cyberpunk), the Gothic and digital culture.
+Kerry Dodd completed his PhD at Lancaster University, UK.
+His thesis, entitled “The Archaeological Weird: Excavating the Non-human,” examined the intersection between archaeology and Weird fiction.
+Focusing on the cultural production of the artefact encounter, his thesis explored how archaeological framings can offer a re-conceptualisation of object ontology through the Weird.
+He is currently working on a monograph that explores the representation of materiality and objects in archaeological fiction.
+Kerry also works more widely in the fields of: Science Fiction (particularly Cosmic Horror and Cyberpunk), the Gothic, and glitch aesthetics.

 Xavier Aldana Reyes